 - In burritos or bowls: Spoon over rice with your choice of protein and toppings

-- As refried beans: Mash a portion with extra lard in a hot skillet until thick and creamy
+- As refried beans: Mash a portion with extra lard in a hot skillet until thick and creamy.
+If you want a proper recipe for that, check out my homemade refried beans.

 - For breakfast: Serve with fried eggs, tortillas, and salsa